So you’re a manager. Your report did something that, in your opinion, sounded too angry, and you want to bring it up with them.

 This is why you think 4x is too high of a number: you don’t think you’d be that angry at 4x.
 No, because at 4x you think you’d be far more angry.
 You’d be livid, flying off the handle.
 The number can’t be 4x because the appropriate amount of rage at 4x far exceeds what your colleague did.
 You simply would not accept 4x, so you cannot imagine that someone else would, either.

 Well, good for you, because you don’t have to accept it.
 Sadly, your colleague does.
 And the reason they are not as inconsolably angry as you think you would be in this mental exercise is that they have lived with this amount of bullshit their entire lives, and they have developed and deployed whole skill sets to deal with the bullshit that you will never have to develop or deploy, ever.
 Congrats.
 Seriously.
-It’s a lot of work.
+It’s a lot of work, and you were lucky enough to avoid it.
 When you hear marginalized people say they’re tired, this is what they’re tired from.

 But, because you have performed this exercise, you’re going to add a little bit less to the bullshit today.